 The purpose of this process is to provide a rationale for generating the PUWER register and maintaining it.

-The immediate benefit of having a formal and recorded approach to this is obvious:
+The immediate benefit of having a formal and recorded approach include:

 "An immediate reaction to an event without thinking or examining the root cause".

 Nothing really shouts 'low hanging fruit' to the enforcement authorities like a company who fail to plan for safe work equipment and suddenly move it to the top of their priority list after magically finding the will and resources following an accident, incident or notice issued by UK HSE.

 The inevitable outcomes of the 'knee jerk' is a recurring cyclic spike in spending on PUWER inspection services.

 This PUWER inspection is often farmed out to a third party when the organisation has neglected the internal competencies and arrangements required in order to complete these inspections in-house.

 It is with this understanding that the value of PUWER Planning and Prioritisation (PIPP) can be best understood.
 PIPP aims to avoid the knee jerk by giving you a position to defend in the unfortunate event of an accident.

 This PUWER inspection is often farmed out to a third party since the organisation has neglected the internal competencies and arrangements required in order to complete these inspections inhouse.

 It is with this understanding that the value of PUWER Planning and Prioritisation (PIPP)can be best understood.
 PIPP aims to avoid the knee jerk by giving you a position to defend in the unfortunate event of an accident related to work equipment that occurs despite your best efforts to avoid it.